jcdyer/include-dir-macro/README.md

 this:

-One is to include code-generation in a crate's `build.rs` script that crawls the included directory, and adds an include_str for each file.
-This method is supported by another crate called "include_dir", but I wanted an approach with the ergonomic simplicity of the `include_bytes!()` macro.
-This required using procedural macros, which in turn means that it currently (as of Rust 1.21) rustonly works on nightly releases.
+One is to include code-generation in a crate's `build.rs` script that crawls the included directory, and adds an `include_str` for each file.
+This method is supported by another crate called `include_dir`, but I wanted an approach with the ergonomic simplicity of the `include_bytes!()` macro.
+This required using procedural macros, which in turn means that it currently (as of Rust 1.40) only works on nightly releases.